omdaezz50/alx-higher_level_programming/0x00-python-hello_world/README.md

-this is hello word project
+this is hello world project